feathersui/feathersui-website/learn/as3-starling/horizontal-spinner-layout.md

 ---
-title: Using HorizontalSpinnerLayout in the Feathers SpinnerList component (Starling version)
+title: Using HorizontalSpinnerLayout in the Feathers SpinnerList component (AS3/Starling version)
 layout: "docs.html"
 sidebarTitle: HorizontalSpinnerLayout
 ---